I'm Retiring at 67 With $2.6 Million, Most of Which Is in a Traditional IRA. I'm Worried About RMDs and Taxes. What Should I Do?

 A lot of people view RMDs as a negative in the context of retirement.
 But Garrett says, "With $2.6 million in a traditional IRA, RMDs may be meaningful, but they're not automatically catastrophic."

 One thing to realize about RMDs is that they could serve as a green light to treat yourself to luxuries or a travel splurge you wouldn't otherwise spend money on.
-Plus, if you're charity-oriented, RMDs give you an opportunity to make qualified charitable distributions (QCDs) and support organizations that mean a lot to you.
+If you're charity-oriented, RMDs give you an opportunity to make qualified charitable distributions (QCDs) and support organizations that mean a lot to you.

-There's nothing wrong with planning for RMDs and taking steps to reduce them in the future if you have a lot of money in a traditional retirement account, says Garrett.
 At the same time, he says, "Please don't make Roth conversion decisions based on fear.
 There's often a temptation with large traditional retirement account balances to rush into aggressive Roth conversions.
 Slow down, take a breath, and unpack the comprehensive planning situation."

 Read More